The Home Apothecary Series

 Any additional funds you can provide at the time of registration are welcome and will go first to help offset costs and pay our staff, and then to the development of the next workshop in the series.

 WHEN & WHERE ARE THE WORKSHOPS HELD?

-Each workshop morning we will meet at a green space in Harrisonburg (place confirmed one week in advance) at 8am, rain or shine, for the morning plant walk.
-Around 9:45, we will regroup at the CYANWOOD Natural Lifestyles Center at 2704 Spotswood Trail, Suite B in Harrisonburg.
-Below is the date and theme of THE VERY FIRST workshop in the Home Apothecary Series, as well as the proposed upcoming dates for the workshops in November and December.
+Most workshop mornings we will meet at a green space in Harrisonburg (often the EJC Arboretum) for the morning plant walk.
+And then we will regroup at the CYANWOOD Natural Lifestyles Center at 2704 Spotswood Trail, Suite B in Harrisonburg, and continue the workshop medicine lectures, demonstrations and discussions until 3:30, with a break for lunch.

 WHAT IF I HAVE MORE QUESTIONS OR CONCERNS?